IngmarBitter/defenders/md/LastThings/AfterDeath.md

 ## Intertestamental Time

 During the intertestamental period, the belief in the resurrection of the dead flourished in Judaism and became a very widespread belief.
 In Jesus’ day, it was held to by the party of the Pharisees, but it was denied by the sect known as the Sadducees.
 The Sadducees in Jesus’ day represented the sort of old conservative Jews.
 They didn’t accept the doctrine of the bodily resurrection of the dead.
 Nor did they believe there were any rewards and punishments in the afterlife.
 They held to the older, more primitive, view that Sheol is the only place.
 So the Sadducees rejected the notion of immortality and resurrection of the dead in the sense that we’ve been describing it.
 By contrast, the sect of the Pharisees affirmed both the immortality of the soul beyond the death of the body as well as the eventual resurrection of the body and retribution in future life.
-There would be rewards and punishments.
+There would be rewards and punishments. <br>
+- William Lane Craig

-## New Testament
+## New Testament: Our resurrection

-### Acts 23:6-10 Paul: we will be resurrected
+### Acts 23:6-10 Paul: We will be resurrected
 !!!
     6 Then Paul, knowing that one sect was Sadducees and the other Pharisees, cried out among the Sanhedrin, “Brothers, I am a Pharisee, a son of a Pharisee.
 I am being judged for my hope in the resurrection of the dead.”
 7 When he had said this, dissension arose between the Pharisees and the Sadducees, and the assembly was divided.
 8 For the **Sadducees say that there is no resurrection, nor angel, nor spirit**.
 But the **Pharisees acknowledge them all**.<br>
     9 There was a great outcry.
 The scribes that were from the sect of Pharisees stood up and argued, “We find no evil in this man.
 But if a spirit or an angel has spoken to him, let us not fight against God.”
 10 When much dissension arose, fearing that Paul would be torn to pieces by them, the commander ordered the soldiers to go down and take him from them by force and bring him into the barracks.